 When you have the slightest of ideas for a strategy.
 First thing you need to do is backtest it.
 Then backtest it some more.

-Once you’ve done it 20 times, you’ll have a % win rate.
+Once you’ve backtested the idea, you’ll have a % win rate.
 Is that enough for you to make a profit?
 If so, try using a demo account and fake trade the strategy.

 We’ve all been there.
 You put a trade on and the market instantly goes the opposite way from what you wanted it to do.